awsdocs/aws-freertos-docs/doc_source/userguide/microchip-bootloader.md

 # Demo bootloader for the Microchip Curiosity PIC32MZEF<a name="microchip-bootloader"></a>

+**Note**
+In agreement with Microchip, we are removing the Curiosity PIC32MZEF \(DM320104\) from the FreeRTOS Reference Integration repository main branch and will no longer carry it in new releases\.
+Microchip has issued an [official notice](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320104) that the PIC32MZEF \(DM320104\) is no longer recommended for new designs\.
+The PIC32MZEF projects and source code can still be accessed through the previous release tags\.
+Microchip recommends that customers use the Curiosity [ PIC32MZ\-EF\-2\.0 Development board \(DM320209\)](https://devices.amazonaws.com/detail/a3G0h0000077I69EAE/Curiosity-PIC32MZ-EF-2-0-Development-Board) for new designs\.
+The PIC32MZv1 platform can still be found in [v202012\.00](https://github.com/aws/amazon-freertos/tree/202012.00) of the FreeRTOS Reference Integration repository\.
+However, the platform is no longer supported by [v202107\.00](https://github.com/aws/amazon-freertos/tree/202107.00) of the FreeRTOS Reference\.

  This demo bootloader implements firmware version checking, cryptographic signature verification, and application self\-testing\.
 These capabilities support over\-the\-air \(OTA\) firmware updates for FreeRTOS\.

 The firmware verification includes verifying the authenticity and integrity of the new firmware received over the air\.
 The bootloader verifies the cryptographic signature of the application before booting\.
 The demo uses elliptic\-curve digital signature algorithm \(ECDSA\) over SHA\-256\.
 The utilities provided can be used to generate a signed application that can be flashed on the device\.